destromas1/connect4-hotseat-webrtc/README.md

 `grunt`

-You can browse the app at http://localhost:9001
+You can browse the app at `http://localhost:9001`

+Browse this URL in more than one Browser , and see the Real Time Gaming.

 ![Alt text](/app.png?raw=true "connect4-hotseat-webrtc")